raspberrypilearning/hardware-guide/overview.md

 Got a Raspberry Pi?
-Great: let's get started by making sure you have all the cables and accessories and show you how to plug them all in.
+Great!
+Let's get started by making sure you have all the cables and accessories you will need, and showing you how to plug them all in.

 - [Quick start](quickstart.md)
 - [Networking your Raspberry Pi](networking.md)